Jimmy Barnes: Autobiographies

 His autobiography Working Class Boy was adapted into a film by Universal Pictures.
 Directed by Mark Joffe, the film premiered in Australian cinemas on 23 August 2018.
 A soundtrack was released on 17 August 2018.

 Beliefs and politics

-Barnes is a practising Buddhist, and describes himself as a socialist.
-He is a supporter of the Australian Labor Party, as well as the Port Adelaide Football Club.
+Barnes labels himself as "sort of Buddhist", and describes himself as a socialist.
+He is a supporter of the Australian Labor Party, as well as rugby league team Wests Tigers, and the Port Adelaide Football Club.